Hatim-Bousseta/Linux-Volatile-Memory-Forensics/README.md

 # Linux-Volatile-Memory-Forensics
-This project is a detailed technical report and practical guide covering the methodologies and tools used for Volatile Memory (RAM) Forensics on Linux operating systems.
+This project is a detailed technical report (french) and practical guide covering the methodologies and tools used for Volatile Memory (RAM) Forensics on Linux operating systems.
 It is structured to provide both foundational knowledge and a step-by-step procedure for conducting a forensic investigation in a digital security context.

 Features & Focus
 In-Depth Theory: The core concepts of Digital Forensics and the unique challenges posed by volatile memory.